Category: Project Management Tools

 Celoxis

-Trello fails first because cards on boards cannot model task dependencies or allocate shared resources across project schedules.
+Trello fails first because it breaks when project scheduling cannot model task dependencies and resource allocation across projects.

 Verdict